NTIG-Uppsala/Cafeteria-skylt/documentation/localSetup.md

 * To view the project go to the local host at [127.0.0.1:8000](http://127.0.0.1:8000/)
 * Alternate URL:

 The following URL uses the same information as the one above.
-The parameters can be changed to use the desired data such as the test data.
-To achieve this change the paths that comes after the "`=`" symbol:
+The URL parameters can be changed to use the desired data such as the test data.
+To achieve this change the file names that come after the "`=`" symbols.
+The files are assumed to be in the `csv` folder in the `public` folder.

 [127.0.0.1:8000/?products=productList.csv&images=imageList.csv&openHours=openHoursList.csv](http://127.0.0.1:8000/?products=productList.csv&images=imageList.csv&openHours=openHoursList.csv)